NahyanBinKhalid/open_charity/README.md

 Setting up the base of design.
 Created the generic classes like text-left, left, right etc.

 . layout.sass
 In Layout file I have created the layout classes.
 As I am very much fond of Bootstrap and Foundation Zurb thats why I have followed the concept of their Grid System.
 I have created 12 grids and created their classes for responsiveness in 4 levels.
 All those classes I have defined in sass.
+The Responsiveness of each screen is achieved in percentage.

 . module.sass
 I have separately designed and colored each and every module in this file.
 With separate Headings